dwazny25/k3s-ansible/README.md

 # Wazny's k3s Setup (Similar but specific notes)
 This is all TL;DR version of how and what I got setup.
-Below is the main cluster sertup by k3s-ansible In Cluster Info is the specifics to my cluster and commands
+Below is the main cluster sertup by k3s-ansible.
+In Cluster Info is the specifics to my cluster and commands.
 - [Cluster Info](https://github.com/dwazny25/kube-server-setup/blob/main/README.md)

 # Automated build of HA k3s Cluster with `kube-vip` and MetalLB